Junology/knopp/README.md

 Run
 ```
-tex knotdraw.dtx
+tex knopp.dtx
 ```
-and copy `knotdraw.sty` to anywhere you want.
+and copy `knopp.sty` to anywhere you want.

 ## Documentation

 To obtain the package documentation, run
 ```
-pdflatex knotdraw.dtx
+pdflatex knopp.dtx
 ```